Computers and Blues: Release history

 The album was released in the United Kingdom on 7 February 2011, but was made available to Spotify Premium subscribers on 2 February.
 A stream of the album was made available by Guardian News and Media on 3 February 2011.
+For Record Store Day 2026 Computer and Blues was released on vinyl for the first time in support of War Child.